 - Drug Free Workplace Program

-- Who can I exclude from my workers' compensation policy?
+- Can I exclude anyone from my workers’ compensation policy?

 - What if I cannot find an insurance company to write a workers' compensation policy for me?